adib4u/SPACEHAB-Studio/README.md

 Designing a habitat for Mars is **more than engineering** — it’s about ensuring human survival on a 7-month journey and beyond.
 NASA defines **18 essential habitat areas**, each with strict requirements.
 Misplacing even one system could mean **mission failure**.

-*Mars Voyages: Habitat Designer* makes these challenges **accessible, visual, and fun**, empowering anyone to contribute ideas for humanity’s next leap.
+*SpaceHab Studio* makes these challenges **accessible, visual, and fun**, empowering anyone to contribute ideas for humanity’s next leap.

 ---